This PDF is the current document as it appeared on Public Inspection on 07/25/2014 at 08:45 am.

 U.S. Customs and Border Protection, DHS.

 On October 24, 2012, U.S. Customs and Border Protection (CBP) published a notice in the Federal Register that announced the formalization and expansion of the Air Cargo Advance Screening (ACAS) pilot program that would run for six months.
 On April 23, 2013, CBP published a notice in the Federal Register extending the pilot period for another six months.
-This document announces that CBP is extending the pilot period for an additional nine months and reopening the application period for new participants for 60 days.
+On October 23, 2013, CBP published a notice in the Federal Register extending the pilot period for an additional nine months.
+This document announces that CBP is extending the pilot period for an additional year and reopening the application period for new participants for 60 days.
 The ACAS pilot is a voluntary test in which participants submit a subset of required advance air cargo data to CBP at the earliest point practicable prior to loading of the cargo onto the aircraft destined to or transiting through the United States.

-CBP is extending the ACAS pilot program through July 26, 2014, and reopening the application period to accept applications from new ACAS pilot participants through December 23, 2013.
+CBP is extending the ACAS pilot program through July 26, 2015, and reopening the application period to accept applications for new ACAS pilot participants through September 26, 2014.
 Comments concerning any aspect of the announced test may be submitted at any time during the test period.

 FOR FURTHER INFORMATION CONTACT:

-Regina Park, Cargo and Conveyance Security, Office of Field Operations, U.S. Customs & Border Protection, via email at email@example.com.End Further Info End Preamble Start Supplemental Information
+Regina Kang, Cargo and Conveyance Security, Office of Field Operations, U.S. Customs & Border Protection, via email at firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information

 On October 24, 2012, CBP published a general notice in the Federal Register (77 FR 65006, corrected in 77 FR 65395 ) announcing that CBP is formalizing and expanding the ACAS pilot to include other eligible participants in the air cargo environment.
 The notice provides a description of the ACAS pilot, sets forth eligibility requirements for participation, and invites public comments on any aspect of the test.
 In brief, the ACAS pilot revises the time frame for pilot participants to transmit a subset of mandatory advance electronic information for air cargo.
 CBP regulations implementing the Trade Act of 2002 specify the required data elements and the time frame for submitting them to CBP.
-Pursuant to 19 CFR 122.48a, the required advance information for air cargo must be submitted no later than the time of departure of the aircraft for the United States (from specified locations) or four hours prior to arrival in the United States for all other locations.
+Pursuant to title 19, Code of Federal Regulations (19 CFR) 122.48a, the required advance information for air cargo must be submitted no later than the time of departure of the aircraft for the United States (from specified locations) or four hours prior to arrival in the United States for all other locations.

 The ACAS pilot is a voluntary test in which participants agree to submit a subset of the required 19 CFR 122.48a data elements (ACAS data) at the earliest point practicable prior to loading of the cargo onto the aircraft destined to or transiting through the United States.
 The ACAS data is used to target high-risk air cargo.
 CBP is considering possible amendments to the regulations regarding advance information for air cargo.
 The results of the ACAS pilot will help determine the relevant data elements, the time frame within which data must be submitted to permit CBP to effectively target, identify and mitigate any risk with the least impact practicable on trade operations, and any other related procedures and policies.